justindujardin/mathy/libraries/website/docs/cas/overview.md

 ### Tree Transformations

-Mathy can also transform the parsed Expression trees using a set of rules that change the tree structure without altering the value it outputs when you call `evaluate()`.
+Mathy can also transform the parsed Expression trees using rules that change the tree structure without altering the value it outputs when you call `evaluate()`.

 ```python